Description of the Pest

 Organically Acceptable Methods

-Biological and cultural controls and sprays of Bacillus thuringiensis are organically acceptable controls.
+Cultural and biological controls and sprays of Bacillus thuringiensis and the Entrust formulation of spinosad are organically acceptable management tools.

 Monitoring and Treatment Decisions

 Check vineyard areas that have a history of infestation or where infestation is suspected.
 See MONITORING CATERPILLARS section for monitoring procedures.
 Check varieties with compact clusters, developing shoots, flowers, or fruit clusters.
 Examine 10 flower clusters in the center of each of 20 vines for a total of 200 clusters.
 Look for rolled leaves that are webbed to shoots.
 Also look for evidence of parasitism.
 Record results on a monitoring form (example form— ).
 Later in the season, look for orange tortrix larvae and webbing inside fruit clusters.
 If you find an average of 0.5-1 larva/vine, treatment may be warranted if parasites are not present.
 If the infestation is not widespread, spot treatments can be used.
 Inside coverage of clusters is essential; treat both sides of the row.